 This optional project follows logically from ODP 200.
-Skills and experiences are provided at a more advanced level, and are then applied during a four-day wilderness travel venture by canoe.
+Skills and experiences are provided at a more advanced level, and are then applied during a canoe trip.
 Emphasis will be placed on developing leadership skills in outdoor recreation.
 Fulfils third year requirement.

-ODP 301H Advanced Water Navigation - White Water Canoeing
+❖ ODP 301H Advanced Water Navigation - White Water